 In a blind taste test reported by CityBeat, Woodstone's vodka wins over 10 nationally known brands!
 Read about it : VODKA SCHMODKA

-Woodstone Creek has reopened following a year long odyssey to find a new home.
-It was tough going and it lookedlike, at one point, we would have to give up and destroy the whiskey.
+Woodstone Creek reopened November 15th, following a year long odyssey to find a new home.
+It was tough going and it looked like, at one point, we would have to give up and destroy the whiskey.
 St Bernard held out a helping hand and has definitely shown they want new business.
-Stop in and see our new place some Saturday.
+With all the new construction in town (Friar's Club, library, police and fire station, condos, infrastructure improvements), planned streetscaping and a new (free!) parking lot next door, the main shopping area can evolve into something pretty great.
+They still have some bargain buildings available - a nice bistro would be more than welcome!

 Our single peated malt whisky "The Murray Cask" is still available at a few outlets across the state.
 It rated 92 in Jim Murray's "Whisky Bible, 2009" - just a half point below #1.
 Read the review.
+We have it at the distillery in 750 mL, 375 mL and airline bottles.
 Bailment #9671B

 OHIO BOURBON BARREL #1, 2 & 3 is sold out at the distillery.
 May still be available at random liquor stores in Cincinnati and from our former distributor in Kentucky, Heidelberg.
+We're selling barrel #4 at the distillery.
 Bailment #9670B

 Our spirits are available at various liquor stores and restaruants near Cincinnati and scattered around the state of Ohio.
 Contact your liquor store or favorite restaurant for availablility near you.
+Ohio Liquor Control's website lists liquor stores that have our products.
 Ohio liquor agents, outside the Cincinnati distribution area, can contact us for a warehouse transfer.